Log in

 How to add gross and net sales on an income statement

 A business might start by declaring its gross sales (commonly referred to as gross profit or total gross revenue), then listing the different sales deductions made as line items (which are the net sales).
 Other companies skip the part of identifying the gross sales and deductions and simply list the net income or net revenue.
+This raises the question: is annual revenue gross or net?
+Understanding the distinction is crucial for accurate financial reporting.

 If the deductions aren’t on the income statement, you’ll find them in your company’s contra accounts (an account used in a general ledger to offset the balance of a related account).